vanhoangkha/Networking-fundamentals/Day58_Wireless_Fundamentals.md

-# 55. Không dây FUNDAMENTALS
+# 55. KHÔNG DÂY FUNDAMENTALS

 - Although we will briefly look at other types of Không dây NETWORKS, Trong phần này of the course we will be focusing on Không dây LANs using WI-FI
 - The STANDARDS we use for Không dây LANs are defined in IEEE 802.11